MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 >
 > So if notes isn't empty, numberOfRowsInSection will return notes.count; otherwise it will return 0.

-In the above code, note how the operator "??" handles the case in which the variable notes is nil and empty.
+In the above code, note how the operator `??` handles the case in which the variable `notes` is nil and empty.

 It is equivalent to using an if statement.